rsnodgrass/hass-helium/README.md

 [![Buy Me A Coffee](https://img.shields.io/badge/buy%20me%20a%20coffee-donate-yellow.svg)](https://buymeacoffee.com/DYks67r) [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=WREP29UDAMB6G)

+Support this project, sign up for a [Crypto.com account as one of your HNT exchanges](https://platinum.crypto.com/r/a8xydwpxxj) and use referral code `a8xydwpxxj` to get $25 credit free.

 ## Installation

 Make sure [Home Assistant Community Store (HACS)](https://github.com/custom-components/hacs) is installed.
 This integration is part of the default HACS store (though can also be added manually using repository: `rsnodgrass/hass-helium`)